Skip to Content

 Mash yolks with a fork or hand mixer.

-mashing yolks with a fork
+mashing yolks in bowl with a fork.

 Mix the mayonnaise, vinegar, mustard and salt and pepper with yolks.